 The Anarchy series of submachine guns spit out an insane amount of firepower but have no accuracy to speak of.

 Sliding Scale of Idealism vs. Cynicism: Idealism got shot in the face with a Double Anarchy.
-Unless you are the vault hunters which in this case is looting season and it is time to strike it rich.
+Unless you are the vault hunters, which in this case means it is looting season and it is time to strike it rich.

 Sniper Pistol: Both Repeater Pistols and Revolvers can sometimes come equipped with a scope.
 Even better and more reasonable if it's made by Hyperion (although the company doesn't make revolvers).